Military use of free and open-source software

-Open software in the military industry refers to the use of open-source software (OSS) applications, frameworks, and tools in various military contexts.
+Free and open-source software is used in applications, frameworks, and tools within various military contexts.
 This approach contrasts with traditional proprietary software, offering unique advantages like cost-effectiveness, flexibility, and collaborative development but also bringing such challenges as security breaches and reliability.
 Also, US military sees the pressure from the ongoing wars across the globe and challenges on behalf of authoritarian regimes, that pushes US Army to boost their technological advance, that leads to using more broadly of open source software.

 History

 The use of open software in the military industry has been influenced by the broader acceptation of open-source software.
 Initially it gained criticism but also innovation, cost reduction, and thus it became more popular.

 In 2003, The U.S. Department of Defense has officially authorized the use of open-source software, provided it meets departmental policies and security standards, according to a policy memo by John P. Stenbit.
 This decision was praised by open-source advocate Tony Stanco.